johanvx/blog/posts/hello_world.md

 Recently, I received a new Thinkpad neo 14 (Intel version) from my supervisor.
-Suffering from setting up a development environment on Windows, I installed Arch Linux and noted down my setup steps.
+Suffering from setting up a development environment on Windows, I installed Arch Linux and noted down my setup steps in Markdown.

 Taking notes wasn't a big thing, but I had no idea how to share my notes.
 At first, I was about to build a beautiful PDF document with LaTeX but soon